cpriouzeau/meta-st-cannes2/README.md

 * rootfs: ext4 partition which contains rootfs

 #### To flash a SDCard:
-> dd if=stih410-b2260/build-rpb-wayland/tmp-rpb_wayland-glibc/deploy/images/stih410-b2260/image.stimg of=/dev/mmcblkX bs=1M
+> dd if=stih410-b2260/build-rpb-wayland/tmp-rpb_wayland-glibc/deploy/images/stih410-b2260/image.stimg of=/dev/mmcblkX bs=1M conv=fdatasync

 where "image.stimg" can be :
 * rpb-weston-image-stih410-b2260.stimg